 Holiday in ancient Rome to honor the god Bacchus (the Greek Dionysus), occurring on March 16 and 17.
 They began around 200 B.C.E.
 They eventually became quite wild and licentious, and were banned in Italy without a special dispensation from the Roman Senate.
 Today, the term means any revel where the participants seem drunken and orgiastic.

-Readers, please enjoy this guest blog post by Brandy Williams, author of Practical Magic for Beginners and the new Winter.
+Readers, please enjoy this guest blog post by Brandy Williams, author of Practical Magic for Beginners and the new Cord Magic.

 Last year I made a happiness cord.
 It got me through the toughest year of my life.

 I'd planned a great year.
 First,...